-Career Choice for Young Adults & College Students
+Career Decisions: Young Adults

 There are compelling reasons to set a career direction early on in adulthood, specifically in the college years.
 Doing so allows an individual to judiciously choose a course of study or a college major that will dovetail with the occupational choice.
 Unfortunately, about 50% of college graduates report that they did not major in a subject related to their current occupation.
 Some of those individuals had to go back to school to get the credentials necessary for their current careers.
 Although changing career direction later in life is a possibility, it is often stressful and frequently results in taking a pay cut as you become a beginner again.